ankitects/anki-manual/src/preferences.md

 ### Synchronisation

 **Synchronize audio and images too**
-When enabled, media will also be synced with Ankiweb.
+When enabled, media will also be synced with AnkiWeb.

 **Automatically sync on profile open/close**
-Disable this if you don't want an automatic sync with Ankiweb when opening / closing a [profile](./profiles.md).
+Disable this if you don't want an automatic sync with AnkiWeb when opening / closing a [profile](./profiles.md).

 **Periodically sync media**